tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ### Full File

-Pulling it all together again (and adding few other small pieces) we have the following:
+Pulling it all together again, we have the following:

 ```ruby
 require 'bundler/inline'